Full Tour of DELHI TO Garhmukteshwar by road

-Delhi to Garhmukteshwar by road journey – We will take you today to famous pilgrimage place Garhmukteswar which is also known as Chota Haridwar.
-This place is around 120 kms from Delhi.
+Delhi to Garhmukteswar temple by road – We will take you today to famous pilgrimage place Garhmukteswar Garh Ganga temple which is also known as Chota Haridwar.
+Garhmukteswar is around 120 kms from Delhi.
 This is a best option for the people who cannot travel to Haridwar which is almost double the distance.

-We started our journey from Akshardham temple via Hapur.
+We started Garhmukteshwar journey from Akshardham temple via Hapur.
 We got 2 toll plazas in between the journey.

 The route was a little congested in the morning which is around 9:30 am so it is better to start as early as possible.
 Also take utmost precaution while traveling through highway as we saw many people on bike take wrong turn.